 - How can merchants fight code 4854 chargebacks?

 - How can merchants prevent code 4854 chargebacks?

 Merchants who receive a chargeback for a transaction placed with a Mastercard card may encounter reason code 4854, which indicates a disputed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback may be true fraud, friendly fraud, or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 4854 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

-What is Mastercard Chargeback Reason Code 4854?
+What is Mastercard chargeback reason code 4854?

-Usually, when a customer contacts the merchant to resolve a problem that they are having with the goods or services they purchased, it’s a positive development: an opportunity to provide excellent customer service, offer a refund or some other remedy, and make the customer happy enough to give the merchant a second chance on future purchases.
+Usually, when a customer contacts the merchant to resolve a problem that they are having with the goods or services they purchased, it’s a positive development: an opportunity to provide excellent customer service, offer a refund or some other remedy and make the customer happy enough to give the merchant a second chance on future purchases.

 Sometimes, however, this is not possible.
 The cardholder’s demands may be unreasonable and the merchant stands their ground on principle, or miscommunications and errors occur and the merchant drops the ball on resolving the issue in a timely manner.
 In these scenarios, the cardholder can demand a chargeback, and the burden of proof is on the merchant to show why they should not have to give the cardholder’s money back.

-Merchants can fight this chargeback if the cardholder’s claims are false.
 Your chargeback response should include one of the following elements: